-Turning Methane into Opportunity: How Smart Regulations Can Strengthen Africa's Oil and Gas Sector?
+Turning Methane into opportunity: How can smart regulations strengthen Africa's oil and gas sector?

 Africa's oil and gas sector must balance economic growth with climate responsibility.
 This article highlights how methane regulation (backed by regional collaboration and global partnerships) can deliver both climate and economic benefits.
-OSS, in partnership with CATF and others, is working to advance this effort in North Africa.
+The OSS, in partnership with CATF and others, is working to advance this effort in Africa.